 Parents should note that amongst equally qualified candidates, priority consideration (not automatic placement) is given to returning students, overseas applicants, U.S. passport holders, those with siblings currently attending SAS, and those with stronger academic English proficiency.
 Admission decisions also take into account the balance of English language learners and other relevant demographic factors in order for SAS to realize its mission and support its core values.

-Nonnative English-speaking candidates will be given an English as an Additional Language (EAL) test to determine if EAL support is required (offered in Grade 1-10).
+Nonnative English-speaking candidates will be given an English as an Additional Language (EAL) test to determine if EAL support is required.
 Limited spaces are available for such support.

 To ensure the academic and social success of our students, we limit the proportion of students who receive EAL support to no more than 25% per grade level.